foxholden/losh-wgs-snakeflow/README.md

 Post-vcf filtering is done with vcftools on Alpine using this [script](scripts/2.filtersnps-missing.sbatch)

 ## Population Structure
 A genomic PCA is made using Plink v.
-1.9
+1.9.
+This commmand can be run on the login node or in acompile.
 ```
+mamba activate bioinf
 plink --vcf pass-maf-0.05-SNP-5miss.recode.vcf --out pass-maf-0.05-SNP-5miss --aec --pca 10 header tabs
 ```
-The resulting .egienvec file can be read into R to create a PCA
+The resulting .eigenvec file can be read into R to create a PCA